-St. Augustine once said that, “The truth is like a lion.
+Some genius, probably not St. Augustine, once said, “The truth is like a lion.
 You don’t have to defend it.
 Let it loose.
 It will defend itself.”
 Some people disagree.

 In a critique of my brother’s excellent book, Psychonomics: How Modern Science Aims to Conquer the Mind and How the Mind Prevails, a reader who goes by the name Kyle Young posted a scathing 1-star review of the book imploring that people “shouldn’t read this book.”
 Evidently Young believes that truth needs to be defended, by him specifically, preventing everyone from reading what he considers “terrible and dangerous” books.